Tax-Smart Giving Ideas

 Give Appreciated Assets

 Giving appreciated investment assets directly to the church can have a big tax benefit.
-By contributing appreciated assets such as stocks, bonds or real estate, you can avoid the capital gains tax that would have incurred by selling the assets.
+By contributing appreciated assets such as stocks, bonds or real estate, you can avoid the capital gains tax that you would have incurred by selling the assets, if held for more than one year.
 You can also take the charitable deduction for the full market value of the donated assets.
 Upon receiving the assets, the church sells them to convert the gift to cash.

 Donor-Advised Funds